 Do I need a permit?

 Yes.
-Portable signs require a valid sign permit to be approved prior to placing the sign.
+Portable and A-Frame signs require a valid Development Permit to be approved prior to placing the sign.

 How do I apply?

 Complete a portable sign application and include with it:

 - All dimensions of the sign, including height of the sign and the sign structure